-The Audit Committee concluded that the provision of the above mentioned non-audit services is compatible with maintaining the independence of Ernst & Young.
+The Audit Committee concluded that the above mentioned non-audit services did not adversely impact the independence of Ernst & Young.

 EXECUTIVE OFFICERS COMPENSATION

 The following table sets forth information concerning all compensation paid or accrued by the Company during fiscal 2000, 2001 and 2002 to or for the Company's Chief Executive Officer and the four other highest compensated executive officers of the Company (collectively the "Named Executive Officers").